R-Morgan/NGramCrackers/README.md

 Project Purpose
 ---
-While studying Applied Linguistics and working on my MA, I found the study of automated, corpus-based text analysis.
-While the analyses were fascinating, the actually tools were frustrating for two reasons:
+My graduate work in Applied Linguistics required the study of automated, corpus-based text analysis.
+While the analyses were fascinating, the actual tools were frustrating for several reasons:

+- The graphical interfaces were clunky and unsatisfactory
+- The programmes would not output results in useable formats
+- A lack of metadata analytics
 - The software was non-Free, and thus not easily extendedable or patchable
-- The software interfaces were not satisfactory

 ### Free/Libre software and Applied Linguistics
-Corpus linguists need high quality, Free software analytic tools that are capable of handling 5+ million word corpora spread over many documents.
-Corpus linguists should not be bound to proprietary OSes because the best tools available are not cross-platform.

 Unfortunately, many of the most well-known programmes in my AppLing circles are proprietary.
 This is to say that the copyright holders have likely not published the source code -- or if they have, without the freedom to modify and distribute the source code.
-However, I prefer to use Free( https://www.gnu.org/philosophy/free-sw.html), software.
-Free, though, is not the same as *gratis*.
-Free software is that for which the source code is available and modifiable.
-While Free software is often gratis, it need not be.

-Publishing source code and permitting modification and redistribution has several advantages over the proprietary model.
-First, others can study the source to *understand* how the programme does what it does.
-Second, other users can implement new features or otherwise extend the programme.
-The developer(s) can then choose to accept or reject the proposed change or extension.
-The dev(s) then has been saved work!
-Finally, publishing the source code saves everyone work.
-Another programmer can then build on previously done work.
-Thus, the species does not have to keep reinventing the wheel, as it were.
+Corpus linguists should not be bound to proprietary software because the best tools available are not cross-platform.

+These researchers need high-quality, Free( https://www.gnu.org/philosophy/free-sw.html) software analytic tools because this blackbox approach to research is not adequate.
+These tools must capable of handling corpora of millions--or billions!--of words that are spread over many documents.
+Current concordance software also seems to lack the capacity for automated metadata analysis.

 In Applied Linguistics, though, there is much we can't be sure about in the common software for corpus-based analytics.
 For instance, MonoconcPro's language